joshuathompson/psqlconnect/README.md

 # psqlconnect
-> Interface to quickly build and run a psql command from your ~/.pgpass file
+> Interface to quickly run a psql command from your ~/.pgpass file

 [![asciicast](https://asciinema.org/a/UDHxTcmiRSmOozpAsoL5jimIn.png)](https://asciinema.org/a/UDHxTcmiRSmOozpAsoL5jimIn)